vendrhub/vendr-documentation/content/docs/payment-providers/reepay/1.0.0/reepay-checkout-onetime/getting-started/useful-links.md

 description: Documentation for the Reepay payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

-As well as the content found in these docs, here are a few useful links that might come in handy should you wish to learn more about the provider itself, and the Stripe API.
+As well as the content found in these docs, here are a few useful links that might come in handy should you wish to learn more about the provider itself, and the Reepay API.

 * [Payment provider source code](https://github.com/bjarnef/vendr-payment-provider-reepay)
 * [Payment provider issue tracker](https://github.com/bjarnef/vendr-payment-provider-reepay/issues)